On a Sunday night in Los Angeles, Edmonton Oilers found that checking a team committed to a body scan wasn’t a great strategy.

 Zach Kassian, 4.
 He came close to breaking up early, failing to deke Quick.
 Didn’t bring enough nasty.

 Ryan McLeod 4.
 He checked the reach stick/hook and got a kick in the second part, which is part of the overall ganza check or tool.
 He made a powerful pass in Barry’s third shot of the half.

 Warren Vogel, 3.
 He needs to do more.
 He picked up a loose puck disc to send Xian into a breakup early in the first period.
 A moment later he and Kassian made an epic, ill-advised streak change that thrashed out Maatta, with Maatta losing the net.

 Derek Brassard, 3.
 Bring a little.
-He was caught in the red-light district – neither covering anyone nor blocking a lane – on a desperate crease a split second early.
+He was caught in the red-light district – covering no one and not blocking a lane – on the desperate crease a split second early.

 Ryan Nugent-Hopkins, 6.
 He made a good pass with a good backhand to set up Kulak for his 5 alarm slot late, late in the first.
 He went really hard on Mickey Anderson in Bustle, which I loved.
 But she was otherwise quiet.
 At least he gave up a bit on defense.